 Therapy also offers the opportunity for a different kind of relationship, one in which you can feel accepted and supported so you can be honest about yourself and your feelings.

+I have a private practice in Streatham, South London and also work with clients online.
 There are advantages to choosing online therapy over traditional face-to-face therapy, particularly if accessing a therapist is difficult due to location or restricted choice.
 In addition, online therapy works well for people whose lifestyles or commitments make it difficult to attend a set time each week.

 In online therapy, we can agree mutually convenient times on a week-to-week basis and you can meet with me from the comfort of your own home or another location with appropriate privacy.
 You have the choice of receiving psychotherapy using video conferencing, voice call, instant messaging or email, using the Vsee platform (www.vsee.com).
 This platform offers the highest standards of security and confidentiality and is free and easy to use.